Fear of Rape: Rape Phobia

 While men can be raped by other men, they rarely live with a fear of sexual assault lurking in the backs of their minds.
 Perhaps in a prison or other confinement situation, the fear may arise, but most men simply cannot truly relate to women's fear of being raped.

 Men can, however, take measures to help alleviate some rape phobia in women.
 Men need to develop awareness about women's fear of rape and consider this when approaching them in an isolated or dark area.
 Even if he has innocent intentions, the woman has no way of knowing that.
 If men can empathize with this uniquely female fear with even minimal understanding, they will only approach a woman in one of these trigger situations if absolutely necessary, such as to ask directions or ask her to call for help if someone is injured.

-Women's Fear of Rape Focused on Wrong Type of Rape
+Women's Fear of Rape Focused on the Wrong Type of Rape

 Everyone, women and men alike, should take common sense precautions to stay safe in potentially dangerous situations and to remain aware of surroundings.
 Women need to get prepared, stay alert and refuse to allow fear of rape to keep them from fully participating in the activities they enjoy and society in general.

 Gluck, S. (2012, July 2).
 Fear of Rape: Rape Phobia, HealthyPlace.
 Retrieved on 2020, March 31 from https://www.healthyplace.com/abuse/rape/fear-of-rape-rape-phobia